-In the past, it was common practice for wrestlers to adhere to kayfabe in public, even when outside the ring and off-camera, in order to preserve the illusion that the competition in pro wrestling was not staged.
+In the past, it was common practice for wrestlers to adhere to kayfabe in public, even when outside the ring and off-camera, to preserve the illusion that the competition in pro wrestling was not staged.
 This was due in no small part to feuds between wrestlers sometimes lasting for years, and which could be utterly destroyed in seconds if they were shown associating as friends in public, and thus potentially affect ticket revenue.

 The original article for the shooting can be seen from the Chicago Tribune archives.

 “We were in the Amphitheater in Chicago, in front of a huge crowd.
 Nick and I were the main event for the night.”

 “It was a simple finish.
 Nick (Bockwinkel) slammed Verne, and the ref counted, ‘One!
 Two!’ and Verne put his foot over the rope.
 I took his foot and threw it off the rope, and the ref counted three.
 Verne jumps up and tells the ref his foot was on the rope, and the ref says to continue the match.
 Meanwhile, I’m on the apron hugging Nick.
 Verne dropkicks Nick in the back, Nick knocks me off the apron, falls to the mat, and Verne pins him.
 As I got up off the floor, a fan in the crowd says ‘Don’t worry, I’ll get him down.’
 And he took a gun out, lifted his hand on the kid’s shoulder who was sitting in front of him and fired down to the ring.”

 “The next thing I hear is a noise going Pow!
 Pow!”